rexchoppers/platform-of-things/_posts/2025-03-26-setting-up-code-coverage-using-pcov.md

 - Fixes were taking longer to get to production
 - Our pipelines minutes were being used up very quickly (Gitlab ain't cheap either)

- After a bit of research, we decided to turn off XDebug on the pipelines (In all fairness, it shouldn't have been on anyway) and use Pcov for code coverage.
+ After a bit of research, we decided to turn off XDebug on the pipelines (In all fairness, it shouldn't have been on anyway) and use pcov for code coverage.

 # Disclaimer
 - This example is from a pretty old project so the versions of the tools may be different.

 # What is pcov?
 [https://github.com/krakjoe/pcov](https://github.com/krakjoe/pcov)